interlay/interbtc-api/README.md

 const totalStakedDOTAmount = await polkaBTC.stakedRelayer.getTotalStakedDOTAmount();
 ```

-Certain API calls require a parameters of type `AccountId`.
+Certain API calls require a parameter of type `AccountId`.
 For testing, an empty accountId will suffice:
 ```typescript
 import { AccountId } from "@polkadot/types/interfaces/runtime";